Welcome to Spring Lake!

 Section 105 &105c Choice Programs

-Non-resident students residing in districts within the OAISD and the contiguous boundaries of the OAISD (Muskegon, Kent and Allegan ISDs) may apply for enrollment to SLPS under the timeline and guidelines listed below.
+Non-resident students residing in districts within the OAISD and the contiguous boundaries of the OAISD (Muskegon, Kent and Allegan ISDs) may apply for enrollment to SLPS under the timeline and guidelines listed on this page.

-Parents will be notified of acceptance or non-acceptance by July 10, 2020, and will be required to confirm acceptance with SLPS.
+Parents will be notified of acceptance or non-acceptance, and will be required to confirm acceptance with SLPS.
 If the district receives more applications than openings, a random drawing will take place after the application period has closed.

 - Non-accepted students will be placed on a waiting list in the order their names were drawn and notified of openings if a spot should become available, but no later than the first week of school.